PoonLab/courses/PATH9577Q/Readings/basicunixcommands.md

 cdrom  home  lib             lost+found  opt    run   srv   usr  vmlinuz.old
 ```

 This is the root directory, which is represented by the forward slash `/`.
 It has no parent --- we're at the base of the tree.
 This is deep in the guts of the computer.
 The wrong command can do a lot of damage here.
-Fortunately, the OS has a child-safety cap on doing most of the bad things.
-While we're here, let's point out some of the more important directories:
+Fortunately, the OS has a child-safety cap on doing most of the bad things in the form of user/group privileges.
-* `/home` is where users keep their own stuff.
-It has subdirectories for every user account.
-There are generally no limits to reading and writing files in your home directory, but you won't be allowed to modify (or even read) files in another user's directory without special permissions.
-* `/usr` is where the OS keeps programs and resources that are meant for users.
-* `/usr/local` is where programs and resources that were installed by users *on this particular machine* are located.
-* `/bin` is where binaries (executable files, i.e., programs) live.
-These are generally low-level programs that define the OS.  `ls` and `cd` typically live here.
-* `/sbin` stores binaries meant for the system, not the typical user.
-* `/lib` contains [shared libraries](https://en.wikipedia.org/wiki/Library_(computing)#Shared_libraries), files with resources that can be used by multiple programs and loaded when the program is run.
-* `/tmp` is an all-purpose space for temporary files that will probably get wiped when the system is restarted.
-For more inforation, see this [wiki](https://en.wikipedia.org/wiki/Unix_filesystem#Conventional_directory_layout) page.

 ## `pwd` and path specifications